rainbowd-ash/computersound_portfolio/README.md

 Splitting out low/mid/high bands and playing with them.

 ## Sin Wav Music
+### Sine Wave Song
 Generates a song based on a sine wave.
 No arguments, just does it.

+### Sine Wave Generator
+Creates a wav file from the args provided in command line.

 ## One Perfect Note
 Plays a beatiful trumpet sound, generated via autogenesis out of a modified sine wave.